A M\"obius function on the centralizer lattice: Basic properties of centralizers

 \section{Basic properties of centralizers}

-We now state and prove some of the well-known properties of centralizers.
+In this section, we give some background on centralizers.
+We then state and prove some of the well-known properties of centralizers.
 We use the bracket notation for the `subgroup-generated-by' and the union symbol for the set-theoretic union.
 Since our goal is to investigate properties of the centralizer as a map inside a fixed group, i.e., $\mathbf{C}_G(\cdot)$ for a group $G$, we explore how the centralizer behaves with respect to collections of subgroups of $G$.

+The centralizer of a subset is a standard topic in introductory group theory courses, and it has also enjoyed great study in the literature.
+The study of the lattice of all centralizers dates back to Schmidt, see \cite{sch70}, \cite{sch_book}.
+Properties of centralizers of sets have been studied in, for example, \cite{bry}, \cite{dun}, and \cite{tre}.
+Researchers also consider how centralizers of sets affect the structure of the group, see for example \cite{coc}, \cite{fal}, and \cite{del}.
+Sections \ref{sec: basic} \& \ref{sec: op} of this manuscript outline the properties of the centralizer lattice of a group and the centralizer operator on subgroups of a group.
+Many of these results are ``mathematical folklore'', and thus known to experts, and may extend beyond groups to non-commutative associative algebras.
+Our treatment is clear and unified, restricted to the class of all groups, and may be a valuable reference for researchers in group theory.

+In many areas of the literature, the term centralizer is used to refer to the centralizer of an element in a group (for us we will make the distinction between the centralizer of a set and centralizer of one element).
+The literature is full of results on centralizers of elements, for example: numbers of centralizers (\cite{kho_21}), coverings by centralizers (\cite{HaAm}, \cite{cover}), two elements having the same centralizer (\cite{rah_25}), groups with centralizers of the same size (\cite{DHJ}).
+In Section \ref{sec: elems}, we consider the element centralizers and their centers, and the role these centralizers play in the centralizer lattice.